 - If you develop a complication during pregnancy and are no longer eligible for a birth at the birth center, but are still appropriate for midwifery care, you have the option of transferring your care to the Allegheny Women’s Health Midwifery Practice at Jefferson Hospital.

-- If you would like a VBAC (vaginal birth after cesarean), The Midwife Center does not do VBAC births at the birth center.
-We recommend you establish care with The Allegheny Women's Health Midwifery Practice at Jefferson Hospital.
+- The Midwife Center is not able to do VBACS (Vaginal birth after cesarean deliveries) at the birth center.
+We recommend you establish care with the Midwives at Magee or The Allegheny Women's Health Midwifery Practice at Jefferson Hospital.

 Examples are: